-The use of digital test software has increased in the past years, due to the Covid-19 pandemic.
-The programme notes that digital test software makes grading of written exams more efficient.
-The self-evaluation report also states that due to increasing student numbers possible capacity limits for on-campus examination might lead to alternative forms of assessment.
+In recent years, the master programmes increased the variation in forms of assessment.
+This was also due to the Covid-19 pandemic and to limit the use of online proctored exams.
+This resulted in an increase in the use of case exams or open book exams.
+In addition, the use of digital test software has increased in the past years, also due to the Covid-19 pandemic.
+The programme states that digital test software makes grading of written exams more efficient.
+The self-evaluation report also notes that due to increasing student numbers possible capacity limits for on-campus examination might lead to alternative forms of assessment.